 Fort Worth did not welcome its presence or the caliber of inhabitants it attracted.
-Cousin Carmalita, who preferred the name Cookie, was a perfect fit and secured a gig as the first waitress at the new establishment.
+Conservative city fathers asked, ” where in God did these people come from?
+Have they always been here.”
+It was a town of shit-kicking cowboys mingling with the country club debutants.
+Cousin Carmalita, who preferred the name Cookie, was a perfect fit for the coffee house and secured a gig as the first waitress at the new establishment.

-The Cellar grew in popularity and crowds of the literary unwashed and self-appointed poets made it their rightious digs.
-High octane coffee and bad poetry create a tolerated misery for the sake of being cool.
+“The Cellar” grew in popularity, and crowds of unwashed literary and self-appointed poets found their way to their righteous digs.
+But, unfortunately, high-octane coffee and bad poetry create a tolerated misery for the sake of being cool.

 Cookie grew tired of the bland poetry readings from ancient books and tried her hand at writing.
-Engulfed in her rebellion, and possessing a heart full of childish resentment, it didn’t take long for her to dish on everyone and everything she felt had “done her wrong.”
+Engulfed in her rebellion and possessing a heart full of childish resentment, it didn’t take long for her to dish on everyone, and everything she felt had “done her wrong.”
 Her parents were the main course in her cauldron of teenage hate.
 She petitioned the club owner to let her perform a personal poem about her life, and he agreed.

-Retrieving her favorite childhood doll baby from the box, she places the doll on the stool, produces a small meat-cleaver and beheads the poor toy.
+Retrieving her favorite childhood doll baby from the box, she places the doll on the stool, produces a gleaming meat cleaver, and beheads the poor toy.
 A gasp erupts from the crowd.
 Earlier, for maximum effect, she filled the doll’s plastic head with Heinz Ketchup and potted ham to simulate blood and brains.
-When the doll’s head is guillotined and bounces onto the table nearest the stage, the ketchup splattered patrons recoil in horror.
+When the doll’s head is guillotined and bounces onto the table nearest the stage, the ketchup-splattered patrons recoil in horror.

-She continues, ” I didn’t want to be a Bluebird, but no, I had to be like the other girls on our street, you know I don’t like the color blue, and for that, I hate you and I cut my hair.”
-Whack, another large section falls to the stage. ” you hate my boyfriend because he is a bad boy, and he is all that, but I love him and want to spend my life on the back of his ratty-ass motorcycle holding a nursing baby in each arm as we travel west to find the meaning of life.”
+She continues, ” I didn’t want to be a Bluebird, but no, I had to be like the other girls on our street, you know, I don’t like the color blue, and for that, I hate you, and I cut my hair.”
+Then, whack, another large section falls to the stage. ” you hate my boyfriend because he is a bad boy, and he is all that, but I love him and want to spend my life on the back of his ratty-ass motorcycle holding a nursing baby in each arm as we travel west to find the meaning of life.”
 She then whacks the left side of her hair to within inches of her scalp.